philippines69/carlcastroarchives/_posts/2022-07-12-the-thing-people-take-for-granted-the-most.md

 - Personal
 - 12am thoughts
 layout: post
-title: The thing people take for granted the most
+title: 2022 ain't a good year ngl istg fr fr tho
 date: 2022-07-12 16:00:00 +0000
 categories: Personal, 12am thoughts

 ---
 <figure><img src="https://cdn.discordapp.com/attachments/993410728088305734/996455238980612248/0_GEZDqwMQqsdNegms.jpg" alt="The Scream" style="width:400px;"> <figcaption>“The Scream” by Edvard Munch</figcaption> </figure>

+I realized there's one thing EVERYONE's been taking for granted (aside from monks I guess).
 Life.
 The life we have right now.

 In all my years, never once have I experienced death in close proximity.
 Was I a privileged bastard?
 Maybe.
 But then 2022 came and morphed into an edgy teenager thinking he's so cool 'cause he's built differently _(mass shootings, COVID,_ [_Sana_](https://www.youtube.com/channel/UCsUj0dszADCGbF3gNrQEuSQ)_'s graduation, and now you're telling me another relative's dead?)_ It's been a rough year.